An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 Does it tell a story?

-- What narratives do I associate with this gift?
+- What narrative do I associate with this gift?

-- Can I explain to the recipient why this particular object?
+- Can I explain to the recipient why exactly this object?

 - Does the gift have historical or personal significance?